 - In First Grade, children come in all shapes, sizes, and learning styles.
 They vary greatly in their literacy levels.
 To meet the needs of all these diverse needs, students are taught Reading using the Four Blocks of literacy: reading, writing, word work, and self-selected reading.

 - In Writing, students are practicing correct letter and number formations and are beginning sentence writing.
-The students will write using a variety of writing styles including stories, poetry, narrative, and descriptive writing.
+The students will write using a variety of writing styles including stories, poetry, narrative, persuasive, and informational writing.

 - When doing word work, students are given approximately 15 words each month to read and write.
 These words are high-frequency words that occur in almost everything that students read and write.

 - During Self-Selected Reading, students are given an opportunity to choose books of their own interest and ability.
 Emphasis is placed on reading “just right” books, books that are neither too hard nor too easy.

 - Luverne students use the Everyday Math series.
 This series supports and aligns with the National Council for Teaching Mathematics standards.
 Standards include Number and Operations, Algebra, Geometry, Measurement, Data Analysis and Probability, Problem Solving, Reasoning and Proof, Communication, Connections, and Representation.